-If you have been left out of a will and believe you are eligible to receive a share of the deceased person’s assets on the basis that you are a family member, or were in an ongoing relationship with the deceased person, Stacks are here to help you through this complex and often distressing process.
+If you have been left out of a will and believe you are eligible to receive a share of the deceased person’s assets on the basis that you are a family member, or were in a close personal relationship with the deceased person, Stacks are here to help you through this complex and often distressing process.

 A will is an extremely important document which outlines how a deceased person’s assets and property will be divided up following their passing.
 Sometimes for one reason or another, family members are left out of a will, or if they have been included in the will, they may not have been left with adequate provision to be able to support themselves financially.